clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 });
 {% endhighlight %}

-In order to get from this to a place where we can update our chart with a new subset of the Barley data, we will need to do some refactoring.
+In order to get from this to a place where we can update our chart with a new subset of the barley data, we will need to do some refactoring.
 How I love refactoring!

 ### About the Nested Data Structure
 Notice the hardcoded value `var site = nested[4];` towards the top of the above code, this variable references all data associated with the "Morris" site.
 To make the punchcard chart updatable, we'll be setting the value of `site` from a user interaction with the dropdown.